distribution/distribution/docs/apache.md

 With the method presented here, you implement basic authentication for docker engines in a reverse proxy that sits in front of your registry.

-While we use a simple htpasswd file as an example, any other apache authentication backend should be fairly easy to implement once you are done with the exemple.
+While we use a simple htpasswd file as an example, any other apache authentication backend should be fairly easy to implement once you are done with the example.

-We also implement push restriction (to a limited user group) for the sake of the exemple.
+We also implement push restriction (to a limited user group) for the sake of the example.
 Again, you should modify this to fit your mileage.

 ### Gotchas